 Step Five : Have a Baby

-One year later, and with an emotional depth which you were sure you’d never be capable of, appreciate the miracle that doctors had performed ten months earlier.
-More importantly and far more deeply, appreciate the miracle your wife has just performed, and watch in awe (and mild terror) as your daughter is born.
-Catch the eye of your wife, who’s still crying, but smiling too now.
+Far more powerfully appreciate the miracle your wife has just performed, and watch in awe and with mild terror as your daughter is born.
+Amidst the commotion, catch the eye of your wife, who’s still crying, but smiling too now.